hubliayan-dotcom/PROJECT-3/README.md

 - **Rolling Averages**: `rolling_mean_24h` to smooth out noise and capture local trends.
 - **Time Cyclic Features**: Encoding hour/day to help the model understand periodic patterns.

+## ⚙️ How It Works

+1. Upload historical energy data (CSV)
+2. Data is cleaned and resampled
+3. Feature engineering generates lag & rolling features
+4. ML models are trained and evaluated
+5. Best model generates 24-hour forecast
+6. Gemini AI analyzes patterns and generates insights
+7. Results are visualized in the dashboard

 ## 🚀 Installation & Setup

 1. **Clone the repository**